ADEOLA440/LITA_PROJECT/README.md

 # LITA_PROJECT
-This is where i documented my first project while learning Data Analysis with the Incubator Hub
+This is where i documented all i am learning on Data Analysis with the Incubator Hub.